This is the camera gear and equipment that I use to create content for my blog and YouTube channel.

 I bought the α6000 as a replacement for the Panasonic DMC-FZ300 (now sold).
 I absolutely love this mirrorless camera for the footage it produces and its fast Hybrid Autofocus.
 The large APS-C sensor with 24.3 effective megapixels results in crispy videos which are a pleasure to work with.
 It comes with a 16-50 mm kit lens with OSS.
 However, the camera itself doesn’t come with in-body stabilization and the footage becomes completely unusable without a gimbal or at least a hand-held stabilizer.
 The display is only tiltable and doesn’t flip-out completely, which is another thing that I don’t like about this camera.
 The battery life isn’t great either and charging takes a lot of time, which is why I have a couple of extra batteries too.
+I also had a Sony FDR-AX700 4K handycam—which I was occasionally using along with this camera, but since it was only an occasional use affair, I had to sell it.

 Zhiyun Crane M2